brodycj/cordova-sqlite-legacy/README.md

 - It is NOT allowed to execute sql statements on a transaction following the HTML5/[Web SQL API](http://www.w3.org/TR/webdatabase/), as described below.
 - It is possible to make a Windows Phone 8.1 project using either the `windows` platform or the `wp8` platform.
 The `windows` platform is highly recommended over `wp8` whenever possible.
 Also, some plugins only support `windows` and some plugins support only `wp8`.
 - The plugin class name starts with "SQL" in capital letters, but in Javascript the `sqlitePlugin` object name starts with "sql" in small letters.
-- Attempting to open a database before receiving the "deviceready" event callback.
+- Attempting to open a database before receiving the 'deviceready' event callback.
 - Inserting STRING into ID field
 - Auto-vacuum is NOT enabled by default.
 It is recommended to periodically VACUUM the database.

+## Weird pitfall(s)

+- intent whitelist: blocked intent such as external URL intent *may* cause this and perhaps certain Cordova plugin(s) to misbehave (see [#396](https://github.com/litehelpers/Cordova-sqlite-storage/issues/396))

 ## Angular/ngCordova/Ionic-related pitfalls